-Camille’s Appeal is the children’s brain tumour charity specifically focused on the support and welfare of children under the age of five.
+Camille’s Appeal was the children’s brain tumour charity specifically focused on the support and welfare of children under the age of five.

 Under current treatments, children are likely to undergo three treatments in an attempt to cure them of this horrific illness, all of which have a devastating effect on the bodies of these small children.
 Chemotherapy, surgery and radiotherapy will in many cases leave the child with disabilities making an independent life very difficult.

-Camille’s Appeal wants to help these wonderful children and their families get as close to a normal life as possible.
-The focus of the charity is to work closely with the NHS to ensure that each and every child is given the maximum amount of care to lower the risk of disability and to create and improve rehabilitation care across the United Kingdom.
+Camille’s Appeal helped these wonderful children and their families get as close to a normal life as possible.
+The focus of the charity was to work closely with the NHS to ensure that each and every child is given the maximum amount of care to lower the risk of disability and to create and improve rehabilitation care across the United Kingdom.